EENI Global Business School

 The Absolute Reality of Hinduism is Brahman.
 The Hindus believe in the reincarnation and law of Karma.

-Hinduism proposes different ways to reach God (the path of love, devotion, knowledge) depending on each person.
+Hinduism proposes different ways to reach God (the path of love, Devotion, knowledge) depending on each person.

 Hinduism